corticalstack/azure-machine-learning-example/07-register-model-environment/README.md

 # Azure Machine Learning Environments

-This guide explains Azure Machine Learning environments and how to register a custom environment using a conda YAML file.
+Here we explain what an Azure Machine Learning environment is, and how to register a custom environment with an AML workspace using a conda YAML file.

 ## What is an Azure Machine Learning Environment?